-Radio frequency (RF) transmitter equipment (e.g. cellular telephones, amateur radio transmitters etc.) may only be fitted to your vehicle if they comply with the parameters shown in the table below.
+The RF (radio frequency) transmitter equipment (e.g. cellular telephones, amateur radio transmitters etc.) may only be fitted to your vehicle if they comply with the parameters shown in the table below.
 There are no special provisions or conditions for installations or use.

-Do not mount any transceiver, microphones, speakers, or any other item in the deployment path of the airbag system.
+Do not mount any transceiver. microphones, speakers, or any other item in the deployment path of the airbag system.